kubernetes/contributor-site/content/en/blog/2024/kube-proxy-non-privileged.md

 date: 2024-01-05
 slug: kube-proxy-non-privileged
 author: Lars Ekman
+description: "This post describes how the --init-only flag to kube-proxy can be used to run the main kube-proxy container in a stricter securityContext, by..."
 ---
 This post describes how the `--init-only` flag to `kube-proxy` can be used to run the main kube-proxy container in a stricter `securityContext`, by performing the configuration that requires